-The principal duties of the Compensation Committee under its charter are:
+The principal duties of the Compensation Committee under its charter include:

-- · approving the compensation for the Chief Executive Officer; - reviewing and approving compensation policies and practices for other executive officers, including all elements of their annual compensation; - · reviewing and approving major changes in employee benefit plans; - · reviewing short-term and long-term incentive plans and equity grants; - · reviewing and approving all employee agreements; - · approving the compensation for the directors; - · ensuring that a succession plan for the Chief Executive Officer is in place; and - reviewing the Compensation Discussion and Analysis to be included in our annual report or proxy statement and, if appropriate, recommending to the Board of Directors its inclusion in our annual report or proxy statement.
+- · approving all elements of compensation for the Chief Executive Officer; - reviewing and approving compensation policies and practices for other executive officers, including all elements of their annual compensation; - reviewing the Company's say on pay proposals prepared by the Company's executive management and, if appropriate, recommend to the Board of Directors that the proposals be included in the Company's proxy statement as required by the Securities and Exchange Commission; - · reviewing and approving major changes in employee benefit plans; - · reviewing short-term and long-term incentive and equity grants; - reviewing and approving any agreements between the Company and its executive officers; - · approving the compensation for the directors; - · ensuring that a succession plan for the Chief Executive Officer and any other key executive positions is in place; - · ensuring that the overall executive compensation program is designed to ensure retention of key executives; - reviewing and approving organizational changes and restructurings that have a significant impact on the Company or its business; and - reviewing the Compensation Discussion and Analysis to be included in our annual report or proxy statement and recommending, if appropriate, to the Board of Directors, its inclusion in our annual report or proxy statement.

 The Compensation Committee annually reviews all elements of executive pay, peer group practices and performance both internally and relative to peers as part of its process to help ensure that our total compensation program is consistent with our compensation philosophies.
-In determining compensation levels for executive officers, the Compensation Committee reviews compensation survey data supplied by Hewitt Associates, an independent consultant retained by the Compensation Committee.
+In determining compensation levels for executive officers, the Compensation Committee reviews compensation survey data supplied by Meridian Compensation Partners, LLC ("Meridian"), an independent consultant retained by the Compensation Committee.

-Hewitt Associates is a nationally recognized executive compensation consulting firm which has served as a compensation consultant for us for the past seven years.
+Meridian has served as a compensation consultant for the Compensation Committee for the past year.
 Beginning in 2006, Hewitt Associates was retained directly by the Compensation Committee.
-For 2009, the Compensation Committee's engagement agreement with Hewitt Associates provides for a scope of work that includes ensuring that the Compensation Committee's compensation recommendations are consistent with our business strategy, pay philosophy, prevailing market practices and relevant regulatory mandates and assisting the Committee's efforts to make compensation decisions that are representative of the interests of our stockholders.
+On February 1, 2010, Hewitt Associates spun-off its executive compensation consulting business in North America.
+In connection with this spin-off, a select number of Hewitt principals and consultants left Hewitt to form Meridian, which operates as an independent executive compensation consulting firm.
+This past year, Meridian was retained directly by the Compensation Committee's engagement agreement with Meridian provides for a scope of work that includes ensuring that the Compensation Committee's compensation recommendations are consistent with our business strategy, pay philosophy, prevailing market practices and relevant regulatory mandates and assisting the Committee's efforts to make compensation decisions that are representative of the interests of our stockholders.

 A group of peer companies is recommended by our management and approved by the Compensation Committee to use as part of the external benchmarking process.
 The list is reviewed on an annual basis by the Compensation Committee to ensure continuing relevancy.
 In approving the companies to be included in the peer group, the Compensation Committee reviews the size and financial performance of the proposed companies to determine whether the group is appropriate.
-Hewitt Associates collects, analyzes and reports back to the Compensation Committee on the amounts and components of compensation paid by the peer group.
-Since the companies surveyed by Hewitt Associates are of varying revenue size and market capitalization, its survey utilizes regression analysis to develop size-adjusted values to provide relevant comparisons for each component of compensation.
+Meridian collects, analyzes and reports back to the Compensation Committee on the amounts and components of compensation paid by the peer group.
+Since the companies surveyed by Meridian are of varying revenue size and market capitalization, its survey utilizes regression analysis to develop size-adjusted values to provide relevant comparisons for each component of compensation.